AV4TAr/reading/README.md

 * The 5 Levels of Leadership - John Maxwell
 * You're in charge, Now what? - Thoms J. Neff & James M. Citrin
 * The manager's path.
 A Guide for Tech Leaders Navigating Growth and Change - Camille Fournier
+* Delivering Happiness: A Path to Profits, Passion, and Purpose - Tony Hsieh

 ## ted talks